biolink/biolink-model/docs/has_attribute_type.md

----
-parent: Slots
-title: biolink:has_attribute_type
-grand_parent: Browse Biolink Model
-layout: default
----

-# Type: has_attribute_type
+# Type: has attribute type

-samples
-{: .samples-subset-label }

 connects an attribute to a class that describes it

 URI: [biolink:has_attribute_type](https://w3id.org/biolink/vocab/has_attribute_type)

 ## Domain and Range